suzieh/hello-world/README.md

 # hello-world
 A little about me!

 Hello GitHub user!
 My name is suzieh.
-I am an aspiring developer / analyst based out of various parts of the United States.
-I'm mostly familiar with C++, Python, R, and JavaScript.
-Thanks for taking a look around.
-I hope you find my projects intriguing.

-All you need to know about me is "Lord of the Rings" will forever be my favorite trilogy.
+I am a data scientist (soon to be PhD student) at the University of Minnesota.

+Most of my projects are generated using Python, R, C++, or JavaScript.

 Also I love pistachios.
+Like really, really, really love pistachios.